 Born in Warsaw into an upper-class Polish family, de Lempicka discovered her passion for art in 1911 during a six month tour of Italy with her grandmother when she was 13 years old.
 She loved 15th century Italian paintings especially the Italian Mannerists, such as Bronzino and Pontormo.
 In 1914, she abandoned her studies and moved to St. Petersburg where she married a Russian, Tadeusz Lempicki.
 The Russian Revolution caused them to flee Russia for Paris in 1918.
 In 1920, she gave birth to a daughter, Kizette.

-Her daughter Kizette was a focus of many of her paintings from her childhood through adulthood.
-In 1927, de Lempicka won first prize at an International Exhibition in Bordeaux for “Kizette on the Balcony,” 1927.
+Her daughter Kizette was the focus of many of her paintings portrayed in childhood and throughout her adulthood.
+She often referred to her daughter as her sister and had her family call her ‘Cherie’ rather than ‘Mother’.
+In 1927, de Lempicka won first prize at an International Exhibition in Bordeaux for “Kizette on the Balcony.”
 In 1931, she won a bronze medal for an International Exhibition in Poland for “Kizette’s First Communion.”